Andy4495/emulator-8-bit/README.md

 If `input-file` is not specified, then the default name `data.bin` is used.

 No error checking is performed on the input file, except that a maximum of 65536 bytes are read into memory.
 If the file is larger than 65536 bytes, then the next 29 bytes are assumed to be the processor registers and interrupt settings.
 Any data beyond that is ignored.

-*Future iterations may support additional file formats such as Intel Hex or Motorola S-Records which would allow specific memory locations to be defined by the file.*

 ## Building the Emulator